SunStarSys/www/content/essays/devops.md

     Surgery on a patient must result in good outcomes (at all times) for that patient, not just for siblings or future generations.

+#### CI / CD Pipelines

+Trunk Based Development is the basis for all of the consequent automated change control pipelines that have grown up over the last two decades.

 ### Code is Law (Development + Infrastructure + Configuration)

 Back in the pre-[CFEngine](https://cfengine.com) days, The Apache Software Foundation